MachineLemonade/docs/docs/getting-started.md

 ### Install

-Let's begin by downloading our open-source CLI so you can start developing locally.
+Let's begin by downloading our open-source CLI.
+This will allow you to quickly establish a local testing environment and is completely free to use.

 Be sure that you have [Docker](https://www.docker.com/) and [Go](https://golang.org/) installed on your machine, then open your terminal and run

 ```
  curl -sSL https://install.astronomer.io | sudo bash
  ```

+This will run a script that installs the [CLI](https://github.com/astronomer/astro-cli).
+You can take a look at that script [here](https://install.astronomer.io).

 If you run into issues, check out our [CLI Install guide](https://www.astronomer.io/docs/cli-installation/).